unionai-oss/llm-fine-tuning/flyte_llama/README.md

 We'll start with the simplest case using CLM to get a baseline, then experiment with FIM since we may want Flyte Llama to be able to both complete code and suggest code given some suffix and prefix (see [Resources](#resources) section below).

+### Data Augmentation

+There are many data augmentation techniques we can leverage on top of the training approaches mentioned above:

+- **Add metadata to the context:** This can include adding the repo name, file name, file extension to the beginnign of each training example to condition the token completion on the context of the code.

 ### Evaluation